jwrunge/Manifold-Dev/spec.md

 Manifold uses data attributes on regular HTML elements for all reactive templating.

+## SIMPLIFY

+data-bind and data-sync should be more dynamic --> data-bind.prop="single expression", data-sync.prop="@storeName" OR data-sync.prop="input expression >> processing expression/assignment"

+We need to add data-[listener] (e.g. data-onclick, data-onchange) that accepts a registered function or function expression.

+data-await works as before. data-then includes processing option: data-then="variableAlias" OR data-then="variableAlias >> processing expression/assignment".
+Alternative to data-then is data-target="variableAlias >> processing expression >> #targetSelector".

+Expression parser should call into Manifold registered props and functions if the string is a single word not prefixed by "@".

 ### Data Attributes

 | Attribute    | Purpose                                                                                                       | Example                                                                                                                                                     |